ohmycloud/website/rst/manual.rst

 of the file.

-Link pragma
+Link编译指示
 -----------
-The ``link`` pragma can be used to link an additional file with the project:
+The ``link`` 编译指示 can be used to link an additional file with the project:

 .. code-block:: Nim
   {.link: "myfile.o".}

-PassC pragma
+PassC编译指示
 ------------
-The ``passC`` pragma can be used to pass additional parameters to the C compiler like you would using the commandline switch ``--passC``:
+The ``passC`` 编译指示 can be used to pass additional parameters to the C compiler like you would using the commandline switch ``--passC``:

 .. code-block:: Nim
   {.passC: "-Wall -Werror".}

 Note that you can use ``gorge`` from the `system module <system.html>`_ to embed parameters from an external command that will be executed during semantic analysis:

 .. code-block:: Nim
   {.passC: gorge("pkg-config --cflags sdl").}

-PassL pragma
+PassL编译指示
 ------------
-The ``passL`` pragma can be used to pass additional parameters to the linker like you would using the commandline switch ``--passL``:
+The ``passL`` 编译指示 can be used to pass additional parameters to the linker like you would using the commandline switch ``--passL``:

 .. code-block:: Nim